 Here in the mid-range, the new undisputed champion is the recently launched JetBlack Victory.

-Priced at £399 / $399 / €449.95, the Victory has class-leading specs, every feature you could ever want, plus a great ride feel and accurate data to top it all off.
+Priced at £399 / $399 / €449.95, the Victory has class-leading specs, every feature you could want, plus a great ride feel and accurate data to top it all off.

-For only £140 more than the Van Rysel D100, the JetBlack Victory can simulate gradients of up to 16 per cent and can provide up to 1,800 watts of resistance.
+For only £140 more than the Van Rysel D100, the JetBlack Victory can simulate gradients of up to 16 per cent and provide up to 1,800 watts of resistance – enough for anyone who isn't a world-class sprinter.

-I occasionally saw the power numbers averaging a little on the low side, compared to on-bike power meters at the beginning of rides.
+I occasionally saw the power numbers averaging a little on the low side, compared to on-bike power meters, at the beginning of rides.
 But this always sorted itself out within about 10 minutes of riding, likely thanks to the automatic calibration feature.

 Beyond that, it also has WiFi connectivity, which gives you a stronger, potentially more stable connection than with Bluetooth or ANT+, and Race Mode.